You found our list of team bonding ideas.

 From animal play-dates to group apps to post-crisis check-ins, here is a list of uniting team bonding ideas.

 Philanthropy is not a new concept to the corporate world.
 Many companies encourage employees to participate in charity events as a way to give back to the surrounding community.
 Community service is a good deed, but volunteering also has many benefits for participants.
 Volunteering is one of the best free team bonding activities.

 Groups who volunteer together share a mission and sense of purpose that connects teammates to the cause and each other.
 Participants may associate the resulting feelings of accomplishment and fulfillment with teammates.

-Volunteering team members can interact more organically with colleagues, assume leadership roles, and gain diversity experience, as United Way explains.
+Volunteering team members can interact more organically with colleagues, assume leadership roles, and gain diversity experience.
 Charity emphasizes teamwork values such as self-sacrifice and collaboration.